-- (1) Each development shall provide a minimum of one of the following improvements. - (a) Street trees in tree wells along the public street frontage, excluding any driveways.
+- (1) Each development must provide a minimum of one-two of the following improvements. - (a) Street trees in tree wells along the public street frontage, excluding any driveways, where no street trees are provided.
 Development on lots with multiple frontages must meet this standard on all frontages.
-Street trees shall be selected from the list of approved street trees established by the City and meet all applicable spacing standards. - (b) Benches or outdoor public seating for at least four people.
-Benches or seating must be located in a public right of way or be accessible to the general public (including providing a public access easement) and visible from the sidewalk. - (c) Pocket parks or plazas shall have a minimum usable area of 100 square feet and include at least one seating area.
-Public access must be provided by a public right-of-way or a public access easement, and the pocket park or plaza must be visible from the sidewalk.
-[Ord.
-6024, 12/29/23] - (d) Continuous weather protection (awnings, etc.) along all building façades adjacent to (within one foot of) the sidewalk.
-Awnings or other weather protection must be constructed of durable materials and extend at least 4 feet in horizontal distance from the building wall. - (e) Pedestrian-scale streetlights along the full site frontage, excluding any driveways.
+Street trees must be selected from the list of approved street trees established by the City and meet all applicable spacing standards. - (b) Benches or outdoor public seating for at least four people.
+Benches or seating must be located in a public right of way or be accessible to the general public (including providing a public access easement) and visible from the sidewalk. - (c) Pocket parks or plazas must have a minimum usable area of 100 square feet and include at least one seating area.
+Public access must be provided by a public right-of-way or a public access easement, and the pocket park or plaza must be visible from the sidewalk. - (d) Continuous weather protection (awnings, etc.) along all building façades adjacent to (within one foot of) the sidewalk.
+Awnings or other weather protection must be constructed of durable materials and extend at least 4 feet in horizontally from the building wall. - (e) Pedestrian-scale streetlights along the full site frontage, excluding any driveways.
 Development on lots with multiple frontages must meet this standard on all frontages.
-Suitable light fixtures and spacing shall be determined by the City Engineer for consistency with publicly installed light fixtures and lighting specifications. - (f) Other pedestrian amenities that are not listed but are similar in scale and benefit. - (2) Improvements within the public right of way require the approval of the City Engineer. - (3) Materials should be suitable for outdoor use, easily maintained, and have a reasonably long life cycle (e.g., 10 years before replacement).
-[Ord.
-5894, 10/14/17] - [8.370 Pedestrian and Bicycle Connections moved to Article 9 by Ord.
-6018, 06/30/23.] - [8.380 Large Parking Areas moved to Article 9 by Ord.
+Suitable light fixtures and spacing must be determined by the City Engineer for consistency with publicly installed light fixtures and lighting specifications. - (f) Other pedestrian amenities that are not listed but are similar in scale and benefit. - (2) Pedestrian amenities must meet the requirements in ADC Section 8.360(3)(a)-(c). - (2)(3) Improvements within the public right of way require the approval of the City Engineer. - (3)(4) Materials should be suitable for outdoor use, easily maintained, and have a reasonably long life cycle (e.g., 10 years before replacement).

+[8.370 Pedestrian and Bicycle Connections moved to Article 9 by Ord.
+6018, 06/30/23.]

+[8.380 Large Parking Areas moved to Article 9 by Ord.
 6018, 06/30/23.]